fsoyer/auditOracleHTML/README.md

   added the ability to change the audit table name and its tablespace variable values on command line added some "title" info icons on calculated ratio columns display system environment variables
+* 01/2021 v3.5 revision of the alert.log processing.
+Group same messages by day, and handle new date format for db version > 12.2